marina601/discover-malta/README.md

     - About
 - Also call to action “Follow Us” with social media icons displayed at the bottom of the page.
 - Social icons are linked to social platforms as an external link.
-- The footer features the copyright information for Discover Malta, which is generated and updated automatically using JavaScript
+- The footer features the copyright information for Discover Malta, which is generated and updated automatically using JavaScript.

 #### General Features